-Registration with Grants.gov is required prior to application submission.
-(See "How to Apply," page 15, for more details.)
-All applications are due by 11:59 p.m. eastern time on June 9, 2011.
-(See "Deadlines: Registration and Application," page 5.)
+Applicants must register with Grants.gov prior to submitting an application.
+(See "How To Apply," page 15.)
+All applications are due by 11:59 p.m. eastern time on May 24, 2012.
+(See "Deadlines: Registration and Application," page 4.)

 Contact Information